| Assignments due in one week unless otherwise stated.

 A slow moving basic tutorial

 To load things up on the Internet, we use WINSCP.
-Please read the WINSCP and cisweb information: (note that in my examples I use cisweb.bristol.mass.edu as the host, we are now using cisweb.bristolcc.edu as the host although the old one is still supported).
+Please read the WINSCP and cisweb information: (note that in my examples I use cisweb.bristol.mass.edu as the host, we are now using cisweb.bristolcc.edu as the host.
+The port has also changed to 220.

 Here is information about using cisweb and WINSCP at BCC